Do you need to make more money starting yesterday?

 Painting jobs of all sizes is something you can do year-round.
 People always need someone to paint the exteriors and interiors of their homes.

-My neighbor has a curb painting business, painting red zones and the like as well as address numbers around town.
+My neighbor has a curb painting business, painting red zones and address numbers around town.
 He has a mini-track and some supplies and that’s all he needs.
 He has enough work to keep him busy all year long.
 He’s been doing it full-time for years.

 Commercial and government jobs are lucrative but often reserved for larger companies.
 Residential homes, however, provide a sweet spot as homeowners are often in need of affordable home painting.